IJanicka/IJanicka.github.io/publications.md

 ---

 <div class="container">
-My published research includes contributions in contemporary European philosophy, environmental philosophy, posthumanities, feminism & gender theory and political thought.
-With a background in literary theory, art history and continental philosophy, my basic approach is comparatist and interdisciplinary.
+I have published in contemporary European philosophy, environmental philosophy, posthumanities, feminism & gender theory and political thought.
+With a background in literary theory, continental philosophy and art history, and a working knowledge of six languages, my basic approach is comparatist and interdisciplinary.
 At the heart of my research lies the question social transformation.
   <h2>Monographs</h2>
   <div class="row">
     <div class="col-sm-4">